CopperEgg/apidocs/revealuptime/probes.md

 Create
 ------
-Create a new RevealUptime probe.
+Create a new Probe.

 ####Required parameters:
 You must include a string describing the probe, the type of the probe, (GET or POST) and the URL to probe.

 * probe_desc
     Your short text description of the probe (string); e.g., "probe_desc":"MyWebsite".

 * type
     A string that may be "GET" or "POST" (website alert); e.g., "type":"GET".

 * probe_dest
     The URL to probe, formatted as a string; e.g., "probe_dest":"http://mywebsite.com"

 ####Optional parameters:

 * check_contents
     A string parameter used to enable / disable GET content-checking, and to specify the type of content check made. check_contents may have one of three values:
   * null: no content check is made
   * "match": true if the string in 'contentmatch' is found
   * "notmatch": true if the string in 'contentmatch' is NOT found

 * contentmatch
     The string used for comparison if 'check_contents' is not null.

 * frequency
     Frequency of probing; if not specified, the default of 60 seconds will be used; may be set to 15 or 60 (number).
 NOTE: 'frequency' is a misnomer ... you are actually specifying the probe interval, or period in seconds.
 A 15 sec period means a probe frequency of 4 times/minute; 60 sec period means 1 probe/minute.

 * timeout
     GET or POST request time-out, in milliseconds; if not specified, will default to 10000 ms, or 10 seconds.

 * retries
     Number of times to retry the operation; if not specified, defaults to 1.

 * tags
     Tags to apply to this probe; null: no tags will be applied.

 * stations
     Specify which stations will probe the destination URL; if not specified, all stations will probe.

 ####Create Example 1: create a new probe using only the required parameters, to demonstrate defaults.

 CURL Command:
 {% highlight sh %}
 curl -u APIKEY:U -XPOST https://api.copperegg.com/v2/revealuptime/probes.json -d 'probe_desc=MyWebsite&probe_dest=http://mywebsite.com&type=GET'
 {% endhighlight %}

 CURL Response:

 Response is a JSON Probe hash:

 {% highlight javascript %}
 {